Digital Policy

 Digital Policy Lab

-ISD’s Digital Policy Lab (DPL) is a new inter-governmental working group focused on charting the regulatory and policy path forward to prevent and counter disinformation, hate speech, extremism and terrorism online.
+ISD’s Digital Policy Lab (DPL) is an inter-governmental working group focused on charting the regulatory and policy path forward to prevent and counter disinformation, hate speech, extremism and terrorism online.
 It is comprised of a core group of senior representatives of relevant ministries and regulators from key liberal democratic countries.
 The DPL is intended to foster inter-governmental exchange, provide policy makers with access to sector-leading expertise and research, and build an international community of policy practice around key regulatory challenges in the digital policy space.

 Informing Legislation & Regulation

-Through initiatives like the DPL, ISD engages with key stakeholders and civil society partners to inform the development of digital regulation and policies such as the EU’s Digital Services Act (DSA) and European Democracy Action Plan (EDAP), as well as country-level legislation such as the upcoming UK Online Safety Bill.
+Through initiatives like the DPL, ISD engages with key stakeholders and civil society partners to inform the development of digital regulation and policies such as the EU’s Digital Services Act (DSA) and European Democracy Action Plan (EDAP), as well as country-level legislation such as the UK Online Safety Bill.

 Good Web Project